As energy prices rise through the roof, learning how to save energy at home has never been more important.

 During the summer, make the most of the suns heat and natural light.

-‘It’s tempting to turn your lights on early in the evening and keep your curtains or blinds closed,’ says Holly.
+'It's tempting to turn your lights on early in the evening and keep your curtains or blinds closed,' says Holly from webuyanyhouse.com.

-‘However, particularly in the summer months, try keeping them open until sunset.
-The natural light and heat can help save you around 60 per cent on your bills compared to constantly having your lights on.’
+'However, particularly in the summer months, try keeping them open until sunset.
+The natural light and heat can help save you around 60% on your bills compared to constantly having your lights on.'

 A lot of heat can be lost through windows and walls.
 Stop the great heat escape by closing your curtains and tucking them behind your radiator in the evenings.

 If you notice cold spots at the bottom of your radiator when the heating is on full blast it could mean you've got a build-up of sludge.
 This is a sign that your radiators need a good clean to get the hot water circulating properly again; our expert guide to how to clean a radiator has all the advice you need.

 27. Check your loft insulation

 A quarter of a home's heat is lost through poorly insulated roof spaces.
 Check your roof insulation has a depth of between 250 and 270 mm, to make sure you aren't losing all that precious heat out of the roof.